 Avoiding alcohol abuse, or any other substance abuse for that matter, is possible but difficult.
 There is no way of saying who will be affected and who will not be caged in from addiction.
 What is important is taking preventative measures to educate everyone, especially children, on the consequences of drinking and hope that it will be enough to lead them to the right path.

 Do You Suffer from Alcohol Addiction?

 For those that are suffering from alcohol addiction whether it is you, or a loved one, reach out for help today.
-At Florida House Experience, we will make sure you no longer have to face addiction alone and you will not live a life of recovery alone either.
+At FHE Health, we will make sure you no longer have to face addiction alone and you will not live a life of recovery alone either.
 Our treatment resources will provide you with the tools you need to live free, choose life today and contact us at 866 -421-6242.